 On July 1, 2005, we adopted FASB Staff Position 150-5 (FSP 150-5).
-Our outstanding warrants to purchase shares of our redeemable convertible preferred stock are subject to the requirements in FSP 150-5, which require us to classify these warrants as current liabilities and to adjust the value of these warrants to their fair value at the end of each reporting period We recorded an increase in the estimated fair value of the warrants during the three and six months ended June 30, 2007 of \$1.3 million.
-We estimated the fair value of these warrants at the respective dates using the Black-Scholes option valuation model, based on the estimated market value of the underlying redeemable convertible preferred stock at the valuation measurement date, the contractual term of the warrant, risk free interest rates and expected dividends on and expected volatility of the price of the underlying redeemable convertible preferred stock and the expected volatility, are highly judgmental and could differ materially in the future.
-Upon the closing of our IPO on July 2, 2007, these liabilities were reclassified to stockholder's equity (deficit).
+Our outstanding warrants to purchase shares of our redeemable convertible preferred stock are subject to the requirements in FSP 150-5, which require us to classify these warrants as current liabilities and to adjust the value of these warrants to their fair value at the end of each reporting period.
+We estimated the fair value of these warrants at the respective dates using the Black-Scholes option valuation model, based on the estimated market value of the underlying redeemable convertible preferred stock at the valuation measurement date, the contractual term of the warrant, risk free interest rates and expected dividends on and expected volatility of the price of the underlying redeemable convertible preferred stock.
+These estimates, especially the market value of the underlying redeemable convertible preferred stock and the expected volatility, are highly judgmental and could differ materially in the future.
+Upon the closing of our IPO on July 2, 2007, these liabilities were reclassified to stockholders' equity (deficit).